BAMresearch/aRTist-handbook/source/installation.rst

 The radiographic simulator |artist| comes with an installation routine :file:`aRTistSetup-X.X.X-64bit.exe` (where X.X.X is the version number).
 For installation download and execute the setup routine you got with your distribution.
 A dialog will appear (:numref:`installationWelcomeScreen`) and guide you through the installation process.

-.. note:: If |artist| is already installed, the installation routine will prompt you to deinstall the current version if necessary before proceeding with the installation process.
+.. note:: If |artist| is already installed, the installation routine will prompt you to uninstall the current version if necessary before proceeding with the installation process.
 Consequently, installations with the same version number (X.X) will be replaced, while installations with different version numbers can coexist on the same PC.

 During the installation process, you can choose options such as generating a Windows Start Menu entry and a Windows Desktop icon for convenient program execution (:numref:`installationOptions`).
 After the installation, |artist| is ready to use.
 Without an active and valid license, aRTist only runs with the limited functionality of Lite/Viewer mode.

-In the next section you will find information on reqesting an evaluation or permanent license activation.
+In the next section you will find information on requesting an evaluation or permanent license activation.

 .. _installationWelcomeScreen:
 .. figure:: pictures/artist-2.12-setup1.png